gennyble/towebp/README.md

 ```

 `towebp` will print errors to stderr if a file fails to parse or decode as an image,
-but will continue on with the rest of the files, like cat.
+but will continue on with the rest of the files, like `cat`.

 ### License
-This program is licensed under Creative Commons Zero; It's in the public domain.
+This program is licensed under Creative Commons Zero; it's in the public domain.